SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops.md

 #### Hints and Guidelines

-We can solve the problem with summing up numbers in the following way:
+We can solve the problem by summing up numbers in the following way:
  - We read the input number **`n`**.
  - We initially start with a sum **`sum = 0`**.
  - We run a loop from 0 to **`n`**.
 On each step of the loop, we read the number **`num`** and add it to the **`sum`**.